kgal-pan/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 #### Human Readable Output

->Requested sample is available for download under the name 8decc8571946d4cd70a024949e033a2a2a54377fe9f1c1b944c20f9ee11a9e51.gz
+>Requested sample is available for download under the name 8decc8571946d4cd70a024949e033a2a2a54377fe9f1c1b944c20f9ee11a9e51.bin.sample.gz

 ### cs-falcon-sandbox-report-state
 ***
-Get the report state for the given ID
+Gets the report state for the given ID.

 #### Base Command